LeDorean/album_score_prediction/README.md

 This project aims to predict the key characteristics of what makes an album a critical success, in order to help aspiring musicians improve their chances of breaking through.
 The information on the characteristics was retrieved through Spotify's own method of evaluation.
 While these metrics may seem a bit arbitrary, it's one of the few methods of quantifying some key musical characteristics, and the abundance of information (directly proportionate to the quantity of music available on the platform) makes it perfect for a study on what makes a song successful.
-The information on album rating was obtained with Pitchfork's reviews, rating albumns on a scale of 0 to 10.
+The information on album rating was obtained with Pitchfork's reviews, rating albums on a scale of 0 to 10.
 Pitchfork began as an online indie music magazine but now reviews mainstream music as well.

 ## Contents of the repository